There are many ways to establish a marine aquarium. This site shows how I built my setup.

 - The display was not to be a ‘back wall of rock’, but something more interesting

-- The rocks should leave more swimming room for the fish & shrimps
+- The rocks should leave maximum swimming room for the fish & shrimps

 - Space should be made to enable cleaning of the back wall of the display

-- High Capacity Weir Comb to maximise water flow Example
+- Use of a High Capacity Weir Comb on the overflow to maximise water flow

 - Water mixing, water changes and top ups, must not involve walking around the house with buckets!